True Lies (TV series)

-True Lies is an American action television series created by Matt Nix, based on the 1994 film of the same name by James Cameron, itself based on the 1991 French film La Totale! by Claude Zidi, Simon Michaël, and Didier Kaminka.
-It premiered on March 1, 2023 and ended on May 17, 2023 on CBS.
-In May 2023, the series was canceled after one season.
+True Lies is an American action/comedy drama television series created by Matt Nix, based on the 1994 film of the same name by James Cameron, itself based on the 1991 French film La Totale! by Claude Zidi, Simon Michaël, and Didier Kaminka.
+It was produced by Lightstorm Entertainment, Wonderland Sound and Vision, Anthony Hemingway Productions and 20th Television and aired from March 1 to May 17, 2023, on CBS.
+In May 2023, after proving to be a ratings bomb for CBS, the series was canceled after one season.

 Premise

 The series revolves around a suburban housewife who discovers her computer consultant husband is a skilled international spy, which leads them to saving the world and their marriage.